EntilZha/PyFunctional/README.md

 when running on [TravisCI](travis-ci.org) (you may need to sign up for an account and link Github).
 In order to be merged, all pull requests must:

-* Pass all the tests
+* Pass all the unit tests
+* Pass all the pylint tests, or ignore warnings with explanation of why its correct to do so
 * Must include tests that cover all new code paths
-* Pass all the pylint tests, or ignore warnings with explanation of why its correct to do so
 * Must not decrease code coverage (currently at 100% and tested by [coveralls.io](coveralls.io/github/EntilZha/ScalaFunctional))
+* Edit the `CHANGELOG.md` file in the `Next Release` heading with changes

 ## Contact
 [Google Groups mailing list](https://groups.google.com/forum/#!forum/scalafunctional)